-We think that RCI can be rated higher than Renault S.A.
-(BBB-/Positive/A-3), reflecting our view that RCI Banque is insulated from its parent Renault.
+We think that RCI can be rated up to two notches higher than Renault S.A.
+(BBB-/Positive/A-3), if its SACP merits it, reflecting our view that RCI Banque is insulated from its parent.

 Anchor: 'bbb+', reflecting the creditworthiness of an average French bank operating within RCI's geographic reach